Ai-Albert/Albert_Ai_Everlaw_Sample/README.md

     - sign_in: sign in pages (separate from the app folder for my own sake during the development process)

 ## Images
-If the images are not appearing in a viewer, please refer to the rest of the zipped folder for references.
+If the images are not appearing in a viewer, please refer to the rest of the zipped folder for references.<br />
 ![main](./pictures/main.webp)
 ![settings](./pictures/settings.webp)
 ![contact](./pictures/contact.webp)